tairasoul/YADMB/addon-docs.md

 ### Playlist data resolvers

 Playlist data resolvers resolve a playlist URL into a table, containing an array called items that contains all the song data, and the title of the playlist.

+## Commands

+Commands are simple / commands, that work the same as the built in commands.

+They get the same parameters and have the same capabilities.

+You can take a look at any command in the rework/commands folder to see how one should be structured.